ThisGameZR/MEMT/Document/UseCaseModel/README.md

   1) Email (string) => email@mycostech.com
   2) Password (string) => ******

-This page will implment as OAuth2.0 to authenticate user under the domain mycostech.com.
+This page will implment using MSAL to authenticate user under the domain mycostech.com.

 Alternative Flow:
 If, in the Basic Flow, the visitor enter invalid email/password,